rtrelease/Jetson-Symbolics-Neuromorphics/FSM1.md

 We now revisit [computational automata](https://en.m.wikipedia.org/wiki/Automata_theory) in greater detail, especially finite-state machines (FSMs), because of their deep mathematical history in computer sciences and current significance for robot and autonomous machine development.

-A [finite-state automaton](https://en.m.wikipedia.org/wiki/Finite-state_machine) is a theoretical mathematical computational model defining an abstract machine that can be in only one of a finite number of functional *states* at a time.  *Inputs* to the machine evoke defined *transitions* from one state to another.
+A [finite-state automaton](https://en.m.wikipedia.org/wiki/Finite-state_machine) is a theoretical mathematical computational model defining an abstract dynamic machine that can be in only one of a finite number of functional *states* at a time.  *Inputs* to the machine evoke defined *transitions* from one state to another.

 FSMs can be differentiated into fundamental types based on design and functional behaviors.
 Two of these are [deterministic](https://en.m.wikipedia.org/wiki/Deterministic_finite_automaton) and [non-deterministic](https://en.m.wikipedia.org/wiki/Nondeterministic_finite_automaton) finite state automata, which can define equivalent alternative machines.